 * Dollar's recent gains unravel as U.S. yields retreat

-* NZD hits trade-weighted record high
+* New Zealand dollar hits trade-weighted record high

-TOKYO/SYDNEY, June 19 The U.S. dollar wallowed
+LONDON, June 19 The dollar sank to its weakest

-The New Zealand dollar soared to a record high against a
+dollar soared to a record high.

 New projections suggested the Fed saw rates rising more in